artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 I can imagine this conversation occurring between the mature Milton Steinberg and his younger self.
 "Can we withdraw into our books...?"

-I occasionally doubt the utility of my continuing philosophical investigations.
-Of course some investigation is appropriate, but once you have considered the main arguments why continue?
+I occasionally doubt the utility of philosophical investigations.
+Some investigation is appropriate, but once you have considered the main arguments, why continue?
 Shouldn't we focus on our more immediate problems?
 I believe that privileged like myself are obligated to give back.

 Like Elisha, I think one answer is that the philosophical investigation is a form of giving back.
 This answer requires you to believe that there is more to discover, and that you are well-suited to discover it.

 My fear is that I am not able, and that I use the investigations as an excuse to avoid the messy, uncomfortable work of making the world a better place.
 Demonax seemed to feel similarly.

 ## Conversation While Realizing the Necessity of Faith

 The third conversation is between Elisha and a philosopher who, like Elisha, believes we can develop a firm metaphysical foundation---this conversation is when Elisha loses his faith in the possibility of a solid metaphysical foundation.